eflautt/ga-data-science/lessons/lesson-13/readme.md

 Note: Classification using words from the text as features is known as **bag-of-words** classification.

-**Check:** What is "bag-of-words" classification stand for and when should it be used?
+> **Check:** What is "bag-of-words" classification stand for and when should it be used?
 What are some benefits to this approach?

 ***

 <a name="demo-text-sklearn"></a>
 ## Demo / Codealong: Text Processing in scikit-learn (30 mins)

+> Instructor Note: Have students open and walk through the [starter code](./code/starter-code/starter-code-13.ipynb) notebook here.

 Scikit-learn has many pre-processing utilities that simplify many of the tasks required to convert text into features for a model.
 These can be found in the `sklearn.preprocesing.text` package.

 We will use the StumbleUpon web crawl dataset again and perform a text classification text.
 Instead of using other features of the webpages, we will use the text content itself to predict whether or not the webpage is 'evergreen'.

 #### CountVectorizer